Michigan school shooting: Parents on the run after manslaughter charge | DW | 03.12.2021

 Police are searching for James and Jennifer Crumbley.
 They were charged with involuntary manslaughter after their 15-year-old son was accused of murdering four classmates in a school shooting.

-Michigan authorities said on Friday they are searching for two parents who appear to be on the run after being charged with involuntary manslaughter over a high school shooting.
+Michigan authorities said on Friday they were searching for two parents who appeared to be on the run after being charged with involuntary manslaughter over a high school shooting.
 A fugitive warrant has been issued.

 Oakland County Sheriff Michael Bouchard said in an interview with CNN that police were searching for the Crumbleys after the couple's attorney told his office that he had lost contact.